RAPZ0D/Machine-Learning-with-R-programming/README.md

 Welcome to the Linear Regression project folder!
 In this repository, you'll find practice and project files related to linear regression analysis.
 Linear regression is a fundamental statistical technique used to model the relationship between one or more independent variables and a dependent variable.

 ### What is Linear Regression?
 Linear regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables by fitting a linear equation to observed data.

-#### Simple Linear Regression
-Simple linear regression involves a single independent variable used to predict the value of a dependent variable.
+Simple linear regression, a specific form of linear regression, involves a single independent variable used to predict the value of a dependent variable.
+It models the relationship between two variables by fitting a linear equation to the observed data points.
+The equation takes the form:

+\[ y = mx + c \]

+Where:
+- \( y \) is the dependent variable (the variable we want to predict).
+- \( x \) is the independent variable (the variable we use to make predictions).
+- \( m \) is the slope of the line (representing the relationship between \( x \) and \( y \)).
+- \( c \) is the y-intercept (the value of \( y \) when \( x \) is 0).

+Simple linear regression aims to find the best-fitting line through the data points, minimizing the sum of squared differences between the observed and predicted values of the dependent variable.